When you search an index or Omni, you get citations. They're often called references, as well.

 Those are the essentials.
 Then it also provides

-Consider the citations in some of the following:
+Find citations in some of the following:

 Using references like these can help you find useful readings with a fraction of the work.
 However, these lists are often only in print, and don't have hyperlinks to the full text.
 You need to be able to locate those articles.